leftthomas/GatedSCNN/README.md

---crop_h                      Crop height for training images [default value is 800] --crop_w                      Crop width for training images [default value is 800] --batch_size                  Number of data for each batch to train [default value is 16] --val_step                    Number of steps to val predicted results [default value is 5] --epochs                      Number of sweeps over the dataset to train [default value is 230] --save_path                   Save path for predicted results [default value is 'results']
+--crop_h                      Crop height for training images [default value is 800] --crop_w                      Crop width for training images [default value is 800] --batch_size                  Number of data for each batch to train [default value is 16] --epochs                      Number of sweeps over the dataset to train [default value is 230] --save_path                   Save path for results [default value is 'results']
 ```

 ### Eval model